xtream1101/scraperx/examples/README.md

 Make a request to first generate a cookie that will be used to build a new url to get the data.
 This is for when the cookie can be generated using pythons `requests` library and does not need `selenium`.
 This will be a new cookie for each request that is made.

+### Generate cookies using `selenium`
+`dispatch_cookie_selenium.py`
+Generate cookies using selenium (full web browser) in the dispatcher to reuse for a few requests and generate new cookies as more things get dispatched.

 ### Scraper multiple pages of data

 #### Example 1 - Trigger the download for the next page on extract